enespatir07/Graduation-Project/README.md

-Execute the app.py by on Windows: <br>
+Execute the app.py on Windows by: <br>
 run.bat

-Execute the app.py by on Linux: <br>
+Execute the app.py on Linux by: <br>
 make install <br>
 make run